6 Important Home Repairs and Upgrades for Older Houses

 2. Single-Glazing Means Higher Energy Use

 Are your utility bills higher than you expected?
 Single glazing may be part of the problem.
-If your windows aren’t double-glazed and you live in a climate that calls for winter heating, it’s time to make the change.
+If your windows aren’t double-glazed and you live in a climate that calls for winter heating, it’s time to make the Home Upgrades.
 While the initial outlay might make you wince, the saving on your energy bill will make you smile!

 3. Look to Your Plumbing: Leaks and Lead